Jodie Turner-Smith Gives Birth, Welcomes First Child With Joshua Jackson

 Joshua Jackson and Jodie Turner-Smith have welcomed their little bundle of joy, a baby girl, into the world.

-"Both mother and baby are happy and healthy," their reps tell People.
+"Both mother and baby are happy and healthy," the new mama's rep tells E!
+News.

 It was confirmed that the duo was expecting in Dec.
 2019.